 Resistance Training for the Young ‘Uns

-Another case for adding TargitFit to your toolbox is that it can safely be used by anyone of any age or fitness level.
-Though a study published in Sports Health concluded that strength training is beneficial for children as young as 7 years, the Mayo Clinic points out that lifting too heavy and using inappropriate equipment contribute to injuries, such as bone plate fractures and lower back, joint and tendon damage.
+Another case for adding TargitFit to your toolbox is that it can safely be used by anyone of any age or fitness level, as we mentioned above.
+Though a study published in Sports Health concluded that strength training is beneficial for children as young as 7 years, the Mayo Clinic points out that lifting too heavy and using inappropriate equipment contribute to injuries, such as bone plate fractures and lower back, joint, and tendon damage.
 The Mayo Clinic and the Sports Health study agree that resistance bands and tubing are the answer.
-Bands are viable and safe alternatives for weight lifting for kids, and using them is a terrific way to introduce children to strength training.
+Bands don’t present the risk of injury or cause bone plate damage, making them a viable and safe alternative for weight lifting for kids.
+Plus, using them is a terrific way to introduce children to strength training.
 It allows them to learn proper form to prepare them to lift free weights when they get older.

 Multiple Uses, Never-Ending Benefits

-As stated before, you should have more than one resistance tool in your fitness toolbox.
-Most experts agree that giving yourself options benefits you in multiple ways.
-Having access to a tool such as the TargitFit Trainer increases your chances of working out consistently, because you’ll have access to it when the gym is closed or overcrowded, when you’re on vacation or when you just don’t feel like leaving the house.
-You can use it without concern that it will aggravate old or new injuries.
+As we said before, you should have more than one resistance tool in your fitness toolbox.
+Most experts agree that giving yourself options provides multiple benefits.
+Having access to a tool such as the TargitFit Trainer increases your chances of working out consistently, because you’ll have access to it when the gym is closed or overcrowded, when you’re on vacation, or when you don’t feel like leaving the house or simply can’t.
+You can use it without concern about aggravating old or new injuries.
 It’s useful as a transition tool, from young to old.
 It takes the place of free weight accessories such as chains for linear variable resistance but isn’t as bothersome to store and transport.
 Also, working out with TargitFit is a refreshing change of pace when you get bored with your workout routine.
 The health and fitness benefits of the TargitFit Trainer are reason enough to try it.
 The sheer convenience and effectiveness will make you a believer.